RhetTbull/osxphotos/README.md

                                 directory "{folder_album}" --filename
                                 "{folder_album_seq}_{original_name}"'.
 To
-                                start counting at a value other than 0, append append a period and the starting value to the field name.
-For example, to start counting at 1 instead of 0:
+                                start counting at a value other than 0, append '(starting_value)' to the field name.
-                                '{folder_album_seq.1}' May be formatted
+                                For example, to start counting at 1 instead of 0: '{folder_album_seq(1)}' May be
-                                using a python string format code.
-For example, to format as a 5-digit integer and pad with zeros, use '{folder_album_seq:05d}'
+                                formatted using a python string format code.
+                                For example, to format as a 5-digit integer and pad with zeros, use
+                                '{folder_album_seq:05d}' which results in
+                                00000, 00001, 00002...etc.
+To format while
+                                also using a starting value:
-                                which results in 00000, 00001, 00002...etc.
+                                '{folder_album_seq:05d(1)}' which results in
-                                This may result in incorrect sequences if you have duplicate albums with the same name in the same folder; see also '{album_seq}'.
+                                0001, 00002...etc.This may result in
+                                incorrect sequences if you have duplicate
+                                albums with the same name in the same folder; see also '{album_seq}'.
 {comma}                         A comma: ',' {semicolon}                     A semicolon: ';' {questionmark}                  A question mark: '?'